Ideal Soil Mix For Alocasia? (Potting Mix Recipe+How To)

 4. Loosen the roots

-Since the roots might be tangled, you will need to loosen them up before repotting the plant.
+Since the roots might be tangled, you must loosen them up before repotting the plant.

 You can gently pull the roots to untie them or use a knife if they are too tangled.